oVirt/ovirt-site/source/feature/gluster-geo-replication.html.md

 ## Summary

-This allows the user to configure and start Geo Replication for Gluster Volumes
+This allows the user to configure and start Geo Replication session for Gluster Volumes.
+GlusterFS Geo-replication provides a continuous, asynchronous, and incremental replication service from one site to another over Local Area Networks (LANs), Wide Area Network (WANs), and across the Internet.

 ## Owner